Long-distance continuous-variable quantum key distribution with feasible physical noiseless linear amplifiers: Introduction

 Quantum key distribution (QKD) \cite{RevModPhys.74.145} allows to share a common secure key between a sender and a receiver even in the presence of an untrusted channel that could be under the control of an eavesdropper.
 Within this framework, a promising role is played by continuous-variable QKD (CV-QKD) for both theoretical and experimental reasons \cite{RevModPhys.77.513}.
 In the first proposal of a CV-QKD scheme by Grosshans and Grangier (GG02) \cite{Grosshans_Grangier_2002, Grosshans_2003, Weedbrook_2004, Grosshans_Cerf_Wenger2003, Grosshans_2005} information is encoded by the sender (Alice) on the quadratures of a quantized optical field with Gaussian modulation and then sent into a channel to the receiver (Bob) that performs either homodyne or heterodyne (double-homodyne) measurements.
 The key is then extracted after a reconciliation process, where one of the two parties publicly reveals part of the data: if such party is Alice the process is referred to as direct reconciliation, if the party is Bob we have reverse reconciliation.
 The security analysis of the reverse-reconciliation protocol guarantees a non null secure key rate for any transmission distance \cite{Grosshans_Grangier_2002, Grosshans_2003,Grosshans_2005,PirandolaRev}.

 In realistic conditions, however, the reconciliation procedure is not perfect and one can introduce a reconciliation efficiency, which depends on the particular code employed to extract the secure key \cite{Bloch_Thangaraj_McLaughlin_Merolla_2006}.
 Moreover, the presence of defects inside Alice's Gaussian modulator as well as phase noise of the carrier signal introduce an excess noise \cite{Lodewyck_2005}.
-Both these limitations crucially affect the key generation rate (KGR), i.e. the length of the secret key shared by Alice and Bob per unit time, and prevent long-distance communication leading to a maximum transmission distance at which the KGR vanishes \cite{Leverrier_2008,Lodewyck_2005}.
+Both these limitations crucially affect the key generation rate (KGR), i.e. the length of the secret key shared by Alice and Bob per unit time slot, and prevent long-distance communication leading to a maximum transmission distance at which the KGR vanishes \cite{Leverrier_2008,Lodewyck_2005, NotarnicolaShap}.
+In the latest experimental realizations, high-loss CV-QKD has been achieved up to maximum transmission distances ranging from $100$ to $200$~km \cite{Jouguet2013, Zhang2020, Pi2023, Bian2023, Hajomer2023}.